 5.3.3.1 Introduction

-This clause describes how the PDL platform based DTMF described in clause 5.2 is used to perform two main aspects such as (i) DID based DID holder authentication and (ii) authorization.
+This clause describes how the PDL platform based DTMF described in clause 5.2 is used to perform two main aspects such as:

+i) DID based DID holder authentication; and

+ii) authorization.

 Decentralized Identifier verification service described in clause 5.2.2.6 is a composite service [1] which consumes various services offered by DTMF such as DID resolver service, DID document registry service, DID operation(al) participant registry service and VC Data Registry service to fetch DID associated data (such as DID, DID documents and VCs) to enable DID verification by the authorized verifiers (e.g. a service provider).
-DID Verification process allows DTMF to expose the DID documents and selective data (i.e. based on the associated VCs) to the appropriate verifier for (i) authentication of the subject identified by the DID, and (ii) authorization check specific to the subject to provide the allowed service(s).
+DID Verification process allows DTMF to expose the DID documents and selective data (i.e. based on the associated VCs) to the appropriate verifier for:

+i) authentication of the subject identified by the DID; and

+ii) authorization check specific to the subject to provide the allowed service(s).

 The detailed DID verification process is described further in clause 5.3.3.2.

 5.3.3.2 DID verification process